-The Calgary Alpha House Society was established in 1981 as a committed response to a marginalized population of men and women who were addicted to alcohol or other drugs and living vulnerable on the streets of Calgary.
-We run four programs: Shelter, Outreach (DOAP/Encampment), Detox and Housing.
+The Calgary Alpha House Society was established in 1981 as a committed response to a marginalized population of men and women who are addicted to alcohol or other drugs and living vulnerable on the streets of Calgary.
+Alpha House currently runs four programs: Shelter, Outreach (DOAP/Encampment), Detox, and Housing.

-We opened the Alpha House Shelter on January 18, 1982 in Victoria Park as a safe haven for clients and alternative to city cells for those affected.
-Alpha House innovatively combined both a shelter and a detox in the same building – sometimes referred to as a Social Shelter/Detox or a Community-Based Intox/Detox.
+The Alpha House Shelter opened on January 18, 1982 in Victoria Park as a safe haven for clients and an alternative to city cells for those affected.
+Alpha House innovatively combined both a shelter and a detox centre in the same building, sometimes referred to as a Social Shelter/Detox, or a Community-Based Intox/Detox.

-Shelter entry is based on alcohol/drug use and a Social Detox with staff trained in withdrawal management.
-This combination has helped many vulnerable Calgarians to recover from alcohol and drug abuse.
+Clients who are intoxicated will be admitted to the Shelter and directed to the Social Detox area where they will be monitored by staff who are trained in withdrawal management.
+This intervention has helped many vulnerable Calgarians to recover from alcohol and drug abuse.

 We maintain a small but effective volunteer base of Board Members and administration help.

-- In 1985, the team concept of client care is instituted with four teams made up of a Shift Supervisor, Senior Recovery Aide and a Recovery Aide.
+- 1985 – the team concept of client care is instituted with four teams made up of a Shift Supervisor, Senior Recovery Aide and a Recovery Aide.

-- In 1992, with the help of Royal Canadian Legion No. 1 and Alberta Public Works, a women’s dorm of four beds is opened in Detox.
+- 1992 – with the help of Royal Canadian Legion No. 1 and Alberta Public Works, a women’s dorm of four beds is opened in Detox.

 - Throughout our history we have maintained a small but effective volunteer base of Board members and administration help.

-- Presently we run five programs: Shelter, Outreach (DOAP), Detox, Housing and Encampment.
+- We presently run five programs: Shelter, Outreach (DOAP), Detox, Housing and Encampment.